 Cynthia Burns-McDonald, M.A./CAS , is the Chapter A Representative serving St. Lawrence, Jefferson, and Lewis Counties.
 She is also the Rural Affairs co-chairperson for NYASP.
 Cindy is the District Psychologist for the Ogdensburg City School District for the past sixteen years with ten years of experience at the elementary level and currently working at the Middle School and High School level.
 Her areas of interest include curriculum instruction, social/emotional learning, and best practices in school psychology.
 She is a member of the the district's Action Committee and Site Base Committee.
 Cindy is the Rural Issues Chairperson with an interest in diversity in the rural environment.
 She is also a member of Delta Kappa Gamma and is a member of the Research Committee.
 Cindy can be reached at firstname.lastname@example.org.

-Aileen O'Connor, MA, CAS, NCSP, is the Chapter B Co-Representative encompassing Clinton, Essex, and Franklin County.
-Aileen graduated from SUNY Plattsburgh (Clinton County) with her Masters and Certificate of Advanced Study in School Psychology.
-Aileen lives in Essex County but commutes to Franklin County where she is an elementary school psychologist within the Malone Central School District.
-Aileen's professional experiences include crisis and behavioral management, counseling, early intervention, social-emotional learning, rural trauma/poverty initiative, and text-based crisis hotlines.
-Outside of school, Aileen enjoys exploring the Adirondacks hiking, cross country skiing, and kayaking as well as spending time with her husband and pet hedgehog, Sonic.
-Aileen can be reached at firstname.lastname@example.org.
+Aileen O'Connor, MA, CAS, is the Chapter B Representative, which encompasses Clinton, Essex, and Franklin County.
+Aileen is also the NYASP store manager.
+Aileen graduated from SUNY Plattsburgh with her Masters and Certificate of Advanced Study in School Psychology.
+Aileen is a school psychologist within the Malone Central School District.
+Aileen's professional experiences include crisis and behavioral management, counseling, early intervention, social-emotional learning, rural trauma/poverty initiatives, and text-based crisis hotlines.
+Outside of school, Aileen enjoys exploring the Adirondacks hiking, swimming, skiing, and kayaking as well as spending time with her husband and rescue pit-bull, Baker.
+Aileen can be reached at email@example.com.

 Lisa Hillyard is the Chapter C Alternate Representative.
 She can be reached at Lisa.Hillyard@nyasp.org.